madelinelui/detect-parkinsons/README.md

-# database from kaggle
+# the database used in this project is retrieved from kaggle
-## this project is for learning basic machine learning